Marekorse/SimpleDragAndDrop/README.md

 - 🏷️ Based on data-attributes
 - 🎬 Customizable animation duration
 - 🎨 Stylable dragged and preview elements
+- 🧲 Automatically scrolls the container when dragging items near the edges, making it easy to move them across long or overflowing lists.

 ## ⚙️ Installation
 Step 1 — Configure .npmrc